 Sunshine is a Freedom 30/32, built in 1986 by Tillotson Pearson in Portsmouth, Rhode Island and is hull number eight of the Freedom 30 line.
-TPI as the company is now called, turned out to be very good at building in fiberglass and went on to be a leader in the field of wind energy.
+TPI as the company is now called, turned out to be very good at building in fiberglass and carbon fiber, and went on to be a leader in the field of wind energy.

 A few years later, the original owner took Sunshine back to the yard to have a sugar scoop transom extension added, making her 32 feet long.
 This amazing addition became standard for both the 30 and the 36, creating two new boats in the Freedom lineup, the 32 and the 38.